Pylons/pylons/pylons/docs/en/models.rst

 ^^^^^^^^^^^^^^^

-The Query object has may other features, including filtering on conditions, ordering the results, grouping, etc. These are excellently described in the SQLAlchemy manual.
+The Query object has many other features, including filtering on conditions, ordering the results, grouping, etc. These are excellently described in the SQLAlchemy manual.
 See especially the `Data Mapping <http://www.sqlalchemy.org/docs/datamapping.html>`_ and `Session / Unit of Work <http://www.sqlalchemy.org/docs/unitofwork.html>`_ chapters.

 Testing Your Models
 -------------------